hyperledger/indy-hipe/text/0023-diddoc-conventions/README.md

 - mediatorKeys: This is an array of did key references used to denote the mediators in between the sender and recipients
 - serviceEndpoint : Required by the [Service Endpoints Spec](https://w3c-ccg.github.io/did-spec/#service-endpoints).

-#### Message Preperation Conventions
+#### Message Preparation Conventions

 1. Resolve the relevant `IndyAgent` service of the DIDDoc.
 2. Take the raw message the sender would like to send and pack it for the recipient keys listed in the service definition.
-3. If the `routingKeys` array is empty then go to step 5.
+3. If the `mediatorKeys` array is empty then go to step 5.
 Otherwise for each key:
-    1. Pack the message from the previous step with the key of the current entry in the `routingKeys` array.
+    1. Pack the message from the previous step with the key of the current entry in the `mediatorKeys` array.
-    2. Prepare a `forward_to_key` message for the current entry in the `routingKeys` array, where the message is the `pack()`'d message from the previous step.
+    2. Prepare a `forward_to_key` message for the current entry in the `mediatorKeys` array, where the message is the `pack()`'d message from the previous step.
 4. Resolve the service endpoint:
     5. If it is a valid endpoint URI, send the resulting message in accordance with the URI's protocol.
     6. If the service endpoint resolves to another service endpoint (i.e like the below example with agents-r-us), resolve this service endpoint and repeat this process from the beginning.

 > Notes
 > For step 1. there are two main situations that an agent will be in prior to preparing a new message.
     >1.
-The agent is responding to a message that has just been recieved and has the context of the sender key of the previous message.
+The agent is responding to a message that has just been received and has the context of the sender key of the previous message.
     >2.
-The agent is creating a new message to a connection and will use the default `IndyAgent` service convention for preperation of a message.
+The agent is creating a new message to a connection and will use the default `IndyAgent` service convention for preparation of a message.
 > With case 1.
 A targeted lookup of the `IndyAgent` service definition could be done to find a service definition that features the sender key as a recipient key which would ensure that the response was delivered back to the sender.
 > With case 2.
 The default `IndyAgent` service description would be used by resolving the lowest priority service definition from the connections DID doc*